You may also like

 Home Is a Door We Carry

-Regular price $9.99 Save $-9.99I don't want to leave my home behind; if only I could shrink him with a magic spell and carry him with me!
+Regular price $9.99 Save $-9.99I miss my home; if only I could shrink him with a magic spell and carry him with me!
 Or what if he was big and strong enough to protect us on our long journey?

-When wars, climate disasters, or dictatorships force people around the world to leave their houses behind, this picture book reminds children that we might still carry within us the wisdom and strength to help us build new homes and new lives.
+When wars, climate disasters, poverty, and persecution force people around the world to leave their houses behind, here is a reminder that we carry within us the wisdom and strength to build new homes and new lives—and to help others do the same.

 The Game at the End of the World

-Regular price $9.99 Save $-9.99Playful, thoughtful, and evergreen, The Game at the End of the World reaches toward the touchstones of civilization while staying rooted in a sport that has no borders or boundaries.
+Regular price $9.99 Save $-9.99Exuberant, playful, and evergreen, The Game at the End of the World revels in the grass-stained highlights of a sport without borders or boundaries.

-As a prolific writer and frequent attendee of World Cup games around the world, Juan Villoro draws on his own long memory and rich understanding of soccer's cultural history to inspire readers, players, and fans long after the final whistle blows.
-With a journalist's quick-hitting pen and a philosopher's expansive outlook, he has produced a collection for curious newcomers and lifelong football buffs alike.
+As a prolific writer and chronicler of World Cup games around the world, Villoro draws on a rich cultural mosaic to inspire readers, players, and fans long after the final whistle blows.
+With a journalist's ear and a philosopher's outlook, he has produced a collection for curious newcomers and lifelong football buffs alike.

 Home Is a Door We Carry

-Regular price $19.95 Save $-19.95I don't want to leave my home behind; if only I could shrink him with a magic spell and carry him with me!
+Regular price $19.95 Save $-19.95I miss my home; if only I could shrink him with a magic spell and carry him with me!
 Or what if he was big and strong enough to protect us on our long journey?

-When wars, climate disasters, or dictatorships force people around the world to leave their houses behind, this picture book reminds children that we might still carry within us the wisdom and strength to help us build new homes and new lives.
+When wars, climate disasters, poverty, and persecution force people around the world to leave their houses behind, here is a reminder that we carry within us the wisdom and strength to build new homes and new lives—and to help others do the same.

 The Game at the End of the World

-Regular price $18.00 Save $-18.00Playful, thoughtful, and evergreen, The Game at the End of the World reaches toward the touchstones of civilization while staying rooted in a sport that has no borders or boundaries.
+Regular price $18.00 Save $-18.00Exuberant, playful, and evergreen, The Game at the End of the World revels in the grass-stained highlights of a sport without borders or boundaries.

-As a prolific writer and frequent attendee of World Cup games around the world, Juan Villoro draws on his own long memory and rich understanding of soccer's cultural history to inspire readers, players, and fans long after the final whistle blows.
-With a journalist's quick-hitting pen and a philosopher's expansive outlook, he has produced a collection for curious newcomers and lifelong football buffs alike.
+As a prolific writer and chronicler of World Cup games around the world, Villoro draws on a rich cultural mosaic to inspire readers, players, and fans long after the final whistle blows.
+With a journalist's ear and a philosopher's outlook, he has produced a collection for curious newcomers and lifelong football buffs alike.

 People Who Live Alone Talk Too Much